Apache HTTP Server /etc/logrotate.d/httpd

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this httpd file?
+When should I use this httpd?

-How do I restore Apache HTTP Server to default settings?
+How do I restore Apache HTTP Server defaults?

-Can I use this configuration file for Apache HTTP Server troubleshooting?
+Can I use this for Apache HTTP Server troubleshooting?